e18e/e18e/docs/blog/bundling-dependencies.md

 In some projects, this makes a lot of sense for various reasons.
 For example, using more of what the platform provides rather than dependencies.

-However, some projects have seen this (especially the ones losing users because they have bloated dependencies), and tried to "solve" the problem (trick people) by bundling _all_ of their dependencies.
+However, some projects have seen this rise in demand for "dependency free", and tried to shortcut a solution by bundling _all_ of their dependencies.

+This just hides the fact that they still have a bloated dependency tree, and worsens things by removing npm's ablity to de-dupe dependencies.

 These projects often include a `vendor/` directory of their npm packages, or run a bundler at pre-publish time.

-This is really poor and such projects should be avoided.
+This is really poor since it will hide the problem, but not solve it.
+So it is best to avoid these projects if there are alternatives available.

-**Advice:** trying to trick people isn't the best approach.
-Put the work in and become dependency-free properly (if it really should be).
+**Advice:** Put the work in and become dependency-free properly (if it really should be).

 ## Additional notes